-Any work that's loosely related to design, I've tried doing it.
+Any kind of work loosely related to design.
+I've tried it.

 Built design and research teams for a high (hyper?) growth company

-I helped build the original design and research team at HubSpot with the smartest people I've ever worked with.
+I helped build the original design team, research team, and design system at HubSpot with the smartest people I've ever worked with.
 It was an insanely high-growth environment and I rarely had the time to think ahead or reflect on the past.
-There are likely as many bad as good lessons learned on that adventure, but I have first-had experience building large design and research teams.
+There are likely as many bad as good lessons learned on that adventure, but I have first-had experience building large scale design teams, research teams, and design systems.

 Created a software-as-a-service proof of concept